dfparker2002/aemspademo/README.md

 -----

 !!!!

 This project uses the NEBA framework (http://neba.io/).
->> Make sure that you have installed NEBA onto your CQ instance, before you start to play with this project.
-Download and install this all-in-one artifact, https://mvnrepository.com/artifact/io.neba/io.neba.neba-delivery-aem/3.11.0 https://mvnrepository.com/artifact/io.neba/io.neba.neba-delivery-aem/3.11.0 !!!!
+> Project installs an all-in-one artifact, https://mvnrepository.com/artifact/io.neba/io.neba.neba-delivery-aem/3.11.0 https://mvnrepository.com/artifact/io.neba/io.neba.neba-delivery-aem/3.11.0

-CQ 5.6.x - AEM 6.x: Goto http://neba.io/download.html, download the AEM package for NEBA 3.11.0 and install it with Package Manager.
+!!!!

-For AEM 6.x+: use Neba.IO 4.10 or better and SpringFramework 4.1x.
+For AEM 6.x+: replace 3.11.0 and use Neba.IO 4.10 or better and SpringFramework 4.1x.
+Recommend to use parent project properties to populate the build recipe.

 After this you can use the following guide to install the demo project.